doroved/proxer/README.md

 # Proxer

 > [!IMPORTANT]
-> Please note that the `proxer` repository has been renamed to [`proxer-cli`](https://github.com/doroved/proxer-cli) - this is the open-source version of the proxy client for command-line use.
+> Please note that the open-source version of the proxy client has been moved to [`proxer-cli`](https://github.com/doroved/proxer-cli).

 > **Subscribe to us on [Telegram](https://t.me/macproxer) to receive notifications about new versions and updates.**